 There are several luxury accommodations around the beach if you're looking for a place to stay in St. Thomas.

-Sapphire Bay Beach is located on the eastern shore of St Thomas and offers snorkelers a stunning white sand beach with clear waters and a sandy bottom.
-The east end of the beach is a great snorkeling spot that offers a coral reef teeming with amazing sea creatures.
+Sapphire Bay Beach is located on the eastern shore of St. Thomas and offers snorkelers a stunning white sand beach with clear waters and a sandy bottom.
+The east end of the beach is a one of the other great snorkeling spots that offers a coral reef teeming with amazing sea creatures.